VCamarzana/Mod12Inmo/README.md

 # Mod12Inmo

-In this project, we have implemented a property list page as an example.
+In this project, we have implemented `property list` page as an example.

-Next steps
+## Next steps

-Implement 'upload property' page.
+- Implement `upload property` page.

-Implement `property detail` page.
+- Implement `property detail` page.